Press

 “Show Notes: In this episode, Kevin chats with Evan and Dani Benton who have renovated two Akiya (empty homes) on the island of Omishima in Ehime Prefecture in Japan.
 They have a wonderful website and YouTube channel called “Benton Homestead” that documents their journey.
 They have renovated these two buildings, turning one into a guesthouse and the other, their home.
 They are also diving into the world of natural agriculture and bee keeping.
 They discuss the process of buying and renovating these old homes as well as how they were able to get visas to stay in Japan to complete this project.”

-Video Shoutout: Real Rural Japan YouTube Channel » May 2024
+Video Shoutout: Real Rural Japan YouTube Channel (Japan) » May 2024

 Real Rural Japan is a great channel from an Australian living long-term in Japan.
 His YouTube channel has some really interesting content, showing his rural life, discussing life as a foreigner, how to integrate into the countryside community, and running his business.
 This video is talking about alternative ways to achieve visa status in Japan, and he discusses our approach using the Startup and Business Manager visas.

-Feature Video + Tour: Coco Lencho Japan YouTube Channel » April 2024
+Feature Video + Tour: Coco Lencho Japan YouTube Channel (Japan) » April 2024

 Lawrence and Chiyoko from Coco Lencho Japan came to visit us at Benton Guesthouse for a weekend, and took the time to make a great little video!
 Join us for some conversation, and a walk around our guesthouse, our second ‘akiya’ abandoned house, our neighborhood, and one of our honeybee apiaries.
 It was so much fun to finally meet these two, and have some visitors!
 Please subscribe and follow his YouTube channel as well, for more ‘akiya’ and Japanese countryside content.
 He’s always got great videos discussing life as a foreigner in Japan, and their beautiful home and garden renovations continue.